kubernetes/community/contributors/design-proposals/scheduling/scheduling-policy.md

 -  require that a pods under a namespace run on dedicated nodes
 -  Restrict usage of some `PriorityClass`
 -  Restrict usage to a specific set of schedulers.
--  placing pods on specific nodes (master roles for instance).
--  using specific priority classes.
--  expressing pod affinity or anti-affinity rules.
+-  enforcing pod affinity or anti-affinity rules on some particular namespace.

-Also Mandatory (and optionally default) values must also be enforced by scheduling policies in case of:
+Also Mandatory values must also be enforced by scheduling policies in case of:

--  mutli-arch (amd64, arm64) of multi-os (Linux, Windows) clusters
+-  mutli-arch (amd64, arm64) of multi-os (Linux, Windows) clusters (will also be handled later by the [RuntimeClass]() KEP)
 -  multi-az / region / failure domain clusters

 # Overview